What are fungal infections?

 - Build up of debris (nail fragments, skin) under the nail

 - White spots or streaks on the nail surface

 With nail infections the longer you ignore it, the longer it can take to treat it!
 The good news is – we offer a nail treatment that is pill and ointment free, and only needs to be treated every 2 – 4 weeks until it is resolved.

 At Bloom Clinic, our Cutera laser is a safe and effective treatment for nail fungus.

 The laser heat penetrates inside the nail where the nail fungus resides, killing the fungus instantly.
 The laser light passes right through the tough nail plate killing the fungus with minimal pain and no damage to the surrounding tissues.

 Most patients will feel some heat generated by the laser but no pain medication is required after the procedure and you can go right back to work or any activity immediately after your treatment.

 As the new nail grows in, it shows signs of clearing from the bottom of the nail as it grows.
 This usually takes 6-12 months depending on how fast your nails grow.

 In order to increase effectiveness, a minimum of six treatments is recommended.

-Book a FREE 15 minute consultation with one of our therapists to discuss the best treatments for you.
+Book an appointment with one of our therapists to discuss the best treatments for you.